OCA/odoo-community.org/01_about.md

 Our goals :

++ Help and promote the collaborative software development of OpenERP;
++ Encourage the development of OpenERP and its features while coordinating and organizing the collaborative work on the software;
-+ Establish an Open Source Community to stimulate the developement and the promotion of OpenERP
++ Assist the community while defending its interests and the sustainability of its developments;
-+ Support this Community by protecting his interest and developpement
-+ Ease the synergy and collaboration in the OCA's projects
++ promote the use of the OpenERP solution;
++ Facilitate synergies, collaborations and fund raising efforts;
++ Actively collaborate on the definition of the roadmaps of new versions of the tool and their implementation.

 ## Mission Statement